 Big surprise Referring to the "Now You Know" article on page 7 of the Aug.
-2 Worldwide News [about how to find where the church meets in an unfamiliar cityl: We had a similar experience visiting the Akron, Ohio, church for a Holy Day once.
-After not being able to find the hall, I suggested that we follow the car in front of us There were Bibles and wellbehaved children in the back, along vith a suit coat on a hanger.
-But we got a big surprise when the family turned into a drive marked "Baptist Convention" Janice L. Todd New Concord, Ohio 4 4 4 'God, the Archer There is a bow, There is an Archer, There is an arrow and a mark.
-And they tell a story.
+2 Worldwide News [about how to find where the church meets in an unfamiliar city]: We had a similar experience vis-iting the Akron, Ohio, church for a Holy Day once.
+After not being able to find the hall, I suggested that we follow the car in front of us.
+There were Bibles and wellbehaved children in the back, along with a suit coat on a hanger.
+But we got a big surprise when the family turned into a drive marked "Baptist Convention"!
+Janice L. Todd New Concord, Ohio 'God, the Archer' There is a bow.
+There is an Archer, There is an arrow and a mark, And they tell a story.

 A bow is a piece of wood; hard, strong, inflexible, unusable of itself because it is unyielding.
-This is a bow and this is a man A bowstring is a cord; fine, delicate, and totally flexible.
+This is a bow and this is a man.
+A bowstring is a cord; fine, delicate, and totally flexible.
 This is a bowstring and this is a The piece of wood is not of itself a bow - it will become one.
 The string is not the bow and yet it will be of the bow and bend it.

-The string is tied to the wood of the bow: head and foot, top and bottom, Both ends of the string to both ends of the bow This is a man and wife.

-The bow ares gaining resiliency.
-The bowstring straightens gair taut strength.
+The string is tied to the wood of the bow: head and foot, top and bottom, Both ends of the string to both ends of the bow This is a man and wife The bow arcs gaining resiliency The bowstring straightens gaining taut strength.

 Now it really is a bow; not hard wood, not soft string.

 There is an arrow and this is a child.
 The head of the arrow is sharpened to penetrate its mark.
-The arrow shaft is crafted and strong to travel on its way.

-There are feathers on the arrow to give it stability in flight:

-Three feathers - love, guidance,
+The arrow shaft is crafted and strong to travel on its way There are feathers on the arrow to give it stability in flight: Three feathers - love, guidance, and protection.

-and protection.

-At the arrow's end is a notch to fit it to the bowstring, as a child by its umbilical cord is fastened to its Here it stays till beginning its flight from birth to its life's goal.
+At the arrow's end is a notch to fit it to the bowstring, as a child by its umbilical cord is fastened to its mother.
+Here it stays till beginning its flight from birth to its life's goal.

-In one hand the Archer holds the wood of the bow With the other hand He holds the string and the arrow together.
-He draws back on the bowstring, the bow bends and the arrow is poised, waiting for its moment ow they are the vital unit; wood and string to make the bow, and arrow and the Archer.
-The arrow is loosed and on it flies to the mark, quick, sure, un swerving to its destiny.
-The bow needs the string, The bow and string need an arrow.

-The bow and string and arrow need the Archer and a mark.
-Robert Gordon
+In one hand the Archer holds the wood of the bow.
+With the other hand He holds the string and the arrow together.
+He draws back on the bowstring, the bow bends and the arrow is poised, waiting for its moment Now they are the vital unit; wood and string to make the bow, and arrow and the Archer.
+The arrow is loosed and on it flies to the mark, quick, sure, un-swerving to its destiny.
+The bow needs the string, The bow and string need an arrow, The bow and string and arrow need the Archer and a mark.

-Letters
+Robert Gordon Jerusalem, Israel

-TO THE EDITOR
+etters TO THE EDITOR

 (Continued from page 2)

-things that are hard to see or involving things that are hard to see or involving people hardly anyone knows.
+things that are hard to see or involving people hardly anyone knows.
 The picture in an issue [Sept.
-13] of the \$6 man and woman was excellent - I'm sure everyone enjoyed it.
-Possibly you could print an article about what type of pictures for recombinations. for people to take - some hints in that direction might help improve the quality.
+13] of the \$6 man and in an issue [Sept.
+13] of the 50 man and woman was excellent - I'm sure everyone enjoyed it.
+Possibly you could print an article about what type of pictures for people to take - some hints in that direction might help improve the quality.

 Terri Cortelyou

-La Harpe, III.
+Terri Cortelyou La Harpe, III.